arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 masking decision is applied to each element of the array as if this was the value of the attribute.

-If the attribute value is an object, then the attribute is not masked.
-Instead the nested object is checked further for leaf attributes.
+If the attribute value is an object, then it is ignored and the attribute does not get masked.
+To mask nested fields, specify the full path for each leaf attribute.

 **Example**